BUEC500C1/video-E1visz/README.md

 # video-E1visz
 video-E1visz created by GitHub Classroom
 ## Project Mission
 Develop a queue system that can collect the latest twitters of a given hashtage and convert the text to a short video summary in the same time.
+Recommendation for working on the homework:
+* Develop a queue system that can exercise your requirements with stub functions.
+* Develop the twitter functionality with an API.
+* Integrate them.

 ## Architecture Needed

 * Python code running on computer.